-While we are not currently a party to any legal proceedings, from time to time we may be a party to a variety of legal proceedings that arise in the normal course of our business.
+We are not currently a party to any legal proceedings, however, from time to time we may be a party to a variety of legal proceedings that arise in the normal course of our business.

 ITEM 4.
 MINE SAFETY DISCLOSURES